-Chaitra Navaratri (March 20th to March 27th 2015), or the nine (nava-) nights (-ratri) of Durga, are celebrated in the first nine days of the bright half of the month of Chaitra (starting from the day after Amavasya).
-According to the Indian lunar calendar, this usually occurs in late March or early April.
-This period of nine days heralds the onset of spring and also marks the beginning of the new year for the hindu calendar in most parts of India.
+Chaitra Navaratri, or the nine (nava-) nights (-ratri) of Durga, are celebrated in the first nine days of the bright half of the month of Chaitra (starting from the day after Amavasya).
+According to the Indian lunar calendar, this usually occurs in late March or early April (March 18th to March 2th7, 2018).
+This period of nine days heralds the onset of spring and also marks the beginning of the new year (Ugadi and Gudi Padwa) for the hindu calendar in most parts of India.

 The nine-day festival honors the role of three prinicipal female Goddesses in the Hindu pantheon – Durga, Lakshmi and Saraswati.
 The period of Chaitra Navaratri concludes with Ramanavami (or Lord Rama’s birthday) on the tenth day of the festival.

 The nine day period is marked as a period of “cleansing” and fasting by all devotees of Devi.
 The durga suktam is chanted with great vigor every evening during this period.
 The festival is marked on the eighth day or ashtami by honoring a group of kanjaks or pre-pubescent girls.
 A group of five (or seven or nine) such girls are invited into the household and treated as representatives of Durga.
 The head of the household washes their feet, and then they are fed a sumptuous meal of halwa, puris, black chana and yogurt with boondi.
 They are then given a set of red clothes or a red chunni and a small gift of cash and asked to bless the household.